The Vanishing Healer: Synthetic Cartilage That Regenerates Then Disappears

 They work, but they stay.
 They signal that something was broken, and fixed with force.

-This cartilage heralds a gentler chapter.
+This cartilage would herald a gentler chapter.

 No more metal knees that outlive the person.